kbermude/bitso_test/README.md

 ## Python ETL Script

-The ETL script is provided in the `simple_etl.py` file with the use of Airflow.
+The ETL script is provided in the `simple_etl.py` file.
 It performs the following steps:

 1. Extraction: Reads data from the CSV files.
 2. Transformation: Applies data transformations as required by the use cases.